What is deregistration?

 How will I financially support myself?

 Once you are deregistered, you would no longer be a student, so you would usually be expected to self-fund, for example through working.
-You should also be eligible to claim certain welfare benefits such as Job Seeker’s Allowance or Housing Benefit or Universal Credit, if you meet the main eligibility rules for claiming.
+You should also be eligible to claim certain welfare benefits such as Universal Credit providing you meet the main eligibility rules for claiming.

 If you have been deregistered from a part-time course, you would continue to be eligible for welfare benefits provided you met the main eligibility rules for claiming.
 See the Welfare benefits section of this advice guide for more information.